PyLops/pyproximal/joss/paper.md

 # Mathematical framework

-Convex optimization is routinely used to solve problems of the form:
+Convex optimization is routinely used to solve problems of the form [@Parikh:2013]:

 \begin{equation}
 \label{eq:problem}